 A business may also qualify as a SLDBE certified firm if it is owned, operated and controlled by:

-One or more socially and economically disadvantaged person(s) and
+- One or more socially and economically disadvantaged person(s); and,

-That person or those persons own, operate and control at least 51% of the company.
+- That person or those persons own, operate and control at least 51% of the company.

-The SLDBE Program is a race‐and gender‐neutral program that does not presume social and economic disadvantage.
+The SLDBE Program is a race and gender neutral program that does not presume social and economic disadvantage.

-How to Apply for SLDBE Certification
+Apply for SLDBE Certification

 DBE Reciprocity Program

-A firm certified as a DBE through the U.S. Department of Transportation's Louisiana Unified Certification Program may be granted provisional certification as a DBE by the City of New Orleans with all the rights associated with such certification pursuant to Mayor Mitchell J. Landrieu's Executive Order MJL 10-02 signed on June 3, 2010.
-In order to participate in the DBE Reciprocity program, a business must provide evidence of LAUCP certification and receive a letter authorizing reciprocity from the Office of Supplier Diversity.
+A firm certified as a DBE through the U.S. Department of Transportation's Louisiana Unified Certification Program (LAUCP) may be granted provisional certification as a DBE by the City of New Orleans with all the rights associated with such certification pursuant to Mayor Mitchell J. Landrieu's Executive Order MJL 10-02 signed on June 3, 2010.
+In order to participate in the DBE Reciprocity Program, a business must provide evidence of LAUCP certification and receive a letter authorizing reciprocity from the Office of Supplier Diversity.

-Request your letter authorizing reciprocity by emailing the Office of Supplier Diversity's Certification Officer now.
+Request your letter authorizing reciprocity by emailing the Office of Supplier Diversity's Certification Officer .